 (Across from Woodland Adult Education).

-Click here to go to the California Bicycle Coalition’s website where they summarize the California bike laws and provide links to relevant vehicle code sections.
+Click here for the California Bicycle Coalition’s website.
+They summarize CA bike laws & provide links to relevant vehicle code sections.

 1. Wear a helmet for every ride and use lights at night.